 Varicose veins are treated with chestnut-based ointments

-By the way, many are interested in the question of why chestnuts cannot be used as food.
+By the way, many people are interested in the question of why chestnuts cannot be used as food.
 Here the answer is quite simple: the whole point is that its seeds contain not only starch, but also bitter glycosides.
-They are considered toxic to the human body.
-Based on this, it is easy to conclude why this plant has the name "horse chestnut", this suggests that it can be eaten by cattle or horses, but a person is prohibited.
+They are considered poisonous to the human body.
+Based on this, it is easy to conclude why this plant is called “horse chestnut”; this means that it can be consumed by cattle or horses, but is prohibited for humans.

 What are the contraindications for use?

-As mentioned above, horse chestnut has many beneficial properties, but there are also contraindications to the use of drugs prepared on its basis.
+As mentioned above, horse chestnut has many beneficial properties, but there are also contraindications to the use of medicines prepared on its basis.
 Here are the main ones:

-3. And of course, you cannot be treated with horse chestnut if any internal bleeding is found.
-Otherwise, the state of health may become even worse.
+3. And of course, you cannot be treated with horse chestnut if any internal bleeding.
+Otherwise, your health condition may become even worse.

-Diabetes mellitus - a contraindication to taking chestnut
+Diabetes mellitus is a contraindication to taking chestnut

 Important!
 In addition to all the above contraindications, you should also remember that you cannot collect raw materials in environmentally hazardous areas.
-All materials that are used for the preparation of medicinal broths, tinctures, creams should be collected exclusively in a clean place, otherwise the medicine can further harm the body.
+All materials that are used to prepare medicinal decoctions, tinctures, creams must be collected exclusively in a clean place, otherwise the medicine can further harm the body.

-There are many different preparations that are made on the basis of horse chestnut.
-They can be easily purchased at any pharmacy.
-But, in addition to this, you can also make such remedies yourself.
+There are many different preparations that are made based on horse chestnut.
+They can easily be purchased at any pharmacy.
+But, in addition to this, you can also make such medicinal products yourself.
 For example, horse chestnut oil.
-It is excellent for varicose veins.
+It perfectly helps with varicose veins.

 Horse chestnut oil

 You can also use the bark of young branches of this tree.
-Certain tinctures are also prepared from it, which can then be used to rinse sore spots on the body.
+Certain tinctures are also prepared from it, which can then be used to wash sore spots on the body.

-If we talk about fresh juice, which is prepared from the flowers of the tree, then it very well helps to remove toxins and radionucleides from the body.
+If speak about fresh juice, which is prepared from the flowers of a tree, it helps very well to remove toxins and radionuclides from the body.

-You can also use dry chestnut flowers, they make a tincture, which is excellent for arthritis or rheumatism.
-It should simply rub the sore spot.
+You can also use dried chestnut flowers; a tincture is made from them, which is excellent for arthritis or rheumatism.
+You just have to rub it sore spot.

-Horse chestnut tincture is useful for the treatment of many diseases
+Horse chestnut tincture is useful for treating many diseases

-Many more experts claim that horse chestnut extract is also good for cleansing the blood.
+Many experts also claim that horse chestnut extract also helps cleanse the blood.

-Today, horse chestnut is actively used both in folk medicine and in traditional methods of treating various ailments.
+Today, horse chestnut is actively used both in folk medicine and in traditional ways treatment of various ailments.
 So, for example, freshly squeezed juice from the flowers of the plant will perfectly help in the treatment of varicose veins, as well as hemorrhoids.
-It should be taken internally along with plain water.
-Hemorrhoids are also treated with baths with the addition of decoction of tree bark.
-Regular procedures for 15 minutes are enough, and you can get rid of an unpleasant disease forever.
+It should be taken orally with plain water.
+Hemorrhoids are also treated using baths with the addition of a decoction of tree bark.
+Regular procedures of 15 minutes are enough, and you can get rid of the unpleasant disease forever.

 Chestnut extract

-Very often, horse chestnut is recommended for the treatment of leukemia.
-For this, a special infusion should be prepared.
-It is prepared easily: 1 tbsp. l. flowers are added to 1 liter of water, then all this needs to be boiled and insisted for 8 hours.
-Every day, the patient should drink at least 1 liter of this broth.
-The cycle of treatment consists of regularly taking the drug for 20 days, then a break for 10 days and again to drink the medicine for 20 days.
+Very often, horse chestnut is recommended for use in the treatment of leukemia.
+To do this, you should prepare a special infusion.
+It is easy to prepare: 1 tbsp. l. flowers are added to 1 liter of water, then it all needs to be boiled and left for 8 hours.
+Every day the patient should drink at least 1 liter of this decoction.
+The treatment cycle consists of taking the medicine regularly for 20 days, then taking a break for 10 days and again drinking the medicine for 20 days.

-This tincture is also prescribed for such a complex disease as a brain tumor.
+This tincture is also prescribed for such complex illness like a brain tumor.

 Chestnut is used in the treatment of prostatitis

-Another infusion of dry chestnut leaves can be used in the treatment of mastopathy in women, and it is with fibrocystic disease.
-Enough 6 tbsp. l. pour raw materials with 1 liter of water.
+An infusion of dry chestnut leaves can also be used in the treatment of mastopathy in women, specifically fibrocystic mastopathy.
+6 tbsp is enough. l. raw materials pour 1 liter of water.
 It is consumed in small sips every hour.

 florantino.ru

-Traditional medicine has accumulated a very rich experience in the use of horse chestnut Horse chestnut (Aesculus) - the Sapindaceae family (Sapindaceae).
-The plant is also called the stomach or aesculus.
+Traditional medicine has accumulated a very rich experience in the use of horse chestnut.
+Horse chestnut (Aesculus) is a member of the Sapindaceae family.
+The plant is also called acorn or aesculus.
 Many varieties grow en masse everywhere in parks and squares.

-A tall, deciduous tree or shrub plant, the height of which reaches 20-25 m in meters.
-Even a wild species looks very attractive and has large, complex, fingerlike opposite leaves on elongated petioles, without stipules.
+A tall deciduous tree or shrub plant, the height of which in meters reaches 20-25 m.
+Even the wild species looks very attractive and has large, complex, palmate opposite leaves on elongated petioles, without stipules.
 The foliage forms a fairly dense and spectacular crown.
 The buds and buds are often whitish or pink in color.

-The flowers are bell-shaped.
-Flowers are collected in large, pyramidal in shape, very erect racemose inflorescences.
-The plant blooms massively from May to June.
+The shape of the flowers is bell-shaped.
+The flowers are collected in large, pyramidal in shape, very erect racemes.
+The plant blooms massively between May and June.
 Several forms are grown, some of which have a double flower.
-After flowering, fruits are formed, represented by a tricuspid prickly box with an opening valve part.
+After flowering, fruits are formed, represented by a tricuspid spiny capsule with an opening sash part.

-Under natural conditions, the plant is found in southern Europe, in the northern part of India and East Asia, as well as in North America.
-In our country, planting with a horse chestnut grows very well, and about thirteen species have been cultivated.
-Any varieties are very good honey plants, which are highly decorative throughout the growing season.
+IN natural conditions the plant is found in the area Southern Europe, in northern India and East Asia, as well as in North America.
+In our country, horse chestnut plantings grow very well, and about thirteen species have been cultivated.
+Any variety is a very good honey plant, highly decorative throughout the growing season.

-Horse chestnut blooms massively from May to June
+Horse chestnut blooms en masse from May to June

 origin of name

 Horse or horse chestnut has been known since ancient times.
 Currently, a large number of explanations for the name of this plant are known.
-Most often it is referred to as leaf stalks.
-The falling leaf leaves a scar on the branches, which in its appearance resembles a horseshoe of a horse.
-In the second case, it is generally accepted that after overripening they acquire a very characteristic color of a bay horse.
-According to a third opinion, the name is associated with dark brown fruits, which have a light spot, reminiscent of a horse's hoof track.
+Most often it is referred to as the petioles of fallen leaves.
+A falling leaf leaves a scar on the branches, which appearance resemble a horse's horseshoe.
+In the second case, it is generally accepted that after over-ripening they acquire the very characteristic color of a bay horse.
+According to a third opinion, the name is associated with dark brown fruits with a light spot reminiscent of a horse's hoof mark.

-Many domestic experts also believe that the name was received by the plant solely in order to be able to distinguish inedible fruits from the harvest of edible plants.
+Many domestic experts also believe that the name was given to the plant solely in order to be able to distinguish inedible fruits from the harvest of edible plants.

 Useful and medicinal properties of horse chestnut

-Konskiy kashtan is very useful for many diseases.
-Foliage, flowers, bark from branches, seed material, as well as the peel of seeds are harvested for medicinal purposes by folk healers and the pharmaceutical industry.
-It is best to collect tree and branch bark in May-June, flowers - at the flowering stage, fruits-berries - in August-September.
+Horse chestnut is very useful for many diseases.
+For medicinal purposes folk healers and the pharmaceutical industry produces foliage, flowers, bark from branches, seed material, and seed peels.
+It is best to collect tree and branch bark in May-June, flowers - at the flowering stage, fruits and berries - in August-September.
 Foliage can be harvested throughout the season.

 Medicinal properties of chestnut (video)

-The fruits are a real storehouse of useful components and trace elements.
-They are low in fat and high in carbohydrates and proteins.
-Also, fruits contain about 60% starch, fiber, about 15% sugar, B vitamins and minerals represented by iron, sodium, potassium, copper and phosphorus.
+The fruits are a real treasure useful components and microelements.
+They contain a small amount of fat and a large amount of carbohydrates and proteins.
+The fruits also contain about 60% starch, fiber, approximately 15% sugar, B vitamins and minerals such as iron, sodium, potassium, copper and phosphorus.

-Chestnut fruits are a real storehouse of useful components and trace elements.
+Chestnut fruits are a real storehouse of useful components and microelements

 Horse chestnut leaves

-Like any medicinal herb, foliage has a number of medicinal properties, which makes it possible to use drugs based on it in the treatment of various vascular diseases, including varicose veins, thrombophlebitis, increased fragility of capillaries and various inflammatory processes of the veins.
+Like any healing herb, the foliage has a number of medicinal properties, which allows the use of drugs based on it in the treatment of various vascular diseases, including varicose veins, thrombophlebitis, increased capillary fragility and various inflammatory processes veins

-Horse chestnut leaves have a variety of medicinal properties
+Horse chestnut leaves have a number of medicinal properties

 Plant bark

-Bark-based decoctions are widely used in the presence of a history of chronic colitis and enterocolitis, as well as difficult to treat diarrhea and gastritis with increased gastric acidity.
-Also, such a remedy allows you to get rid of spleen diseases, treats bronchitis and various bleeding.
+Decoctions based on the bark, widely used if there is a history of chronic colitis and enterocolitis, as well as difficult-to-treat diarrhea and gastritis with increased acidity levels gastric juice.
+Also, this remedy allows you to get rid of diseases of the spleen, treats bronchitis and various bleeding.

-Decoctions based on horse chestnut bark are widely used if there is a history of chronic colitis and enterocolitis
+Decoctions based on horse chestnut bark are widely used in patients with a history of chronic colitis and enterocolitis.

 Chestnut flowers

-Flowers are used to prepare decoctions, infusions or alcoholic tinctures, which are great for treating heart disease, liver problems, pulmonary tuberculosis, shortness of breath, anemia and rheumatism.
-Alcohol tincture is great for treating arthrosis and getting rid of gouty pain.
+Flowers are used to prepare decoctions, infusions or alcohol tinctures, which are excellent for treating heart disease, liver problems, pulmonary tuberculosis, shortness of breath, anemia and rheumatism.
+Alcohol tincture is excellent for treating arthrosis and relieving gout pain.

-Chestnut flowers are used to prepare decoctions, infusions or alcoholic tinctures
+Chestnut flowers are used to prepare decoctions, infusions or alcohol tinctures

-Durable and high-quality horse chestnut wood is very similar in its main characteristics to linden wood.
-The wood of this plant does not have wide commercial use at the moment, but it is often used in the manufacture of door panels or various furniture elements of furniture.
+Durable and high-quality horse chestnut wood is very similar in its basic characteristics to linden wood.
+The wood of this plant is not currently widely used commercially, but is often used in the manufacture of door panels or various furniture elements.

-Among other things, the culture is used on an industrial scale in the conditions of modern cosmetology, which is explained by the presence of a large amount of tannins in the composition.
-In the cosmetic industry, herbal raw materials are used to prepare products that have tonic, increase microcirculation, and strengthen vascular walls.
-Such drugs allow you to fight cellulite and natural aging of the skin.
+Among other things, the culture is used on an industrial scale in modern cosmetology, which is explained by the presence in the composition large quantity tannins.
+In the cosmetics industry, plant raw materials are used to prepare products that have tonic properties, increase microcirculation, and strengthen vascular walls.
+Such drugs allow you to fight cellulite and natural aging skin.

-Pharmacy products can be in the form of an extract, tincture or cream, and drugs are also available in tablets and drops "Eskuzan", which help to reduce capillary permeability and increase venous tone.
+Pharmacy products can be in the form of an extract, tincture or cream, and preparations are also available in tablets and Escusan drops, which help reduce capillary permeability and increase venous tone.

-Such drugs have a very high, proven efficacy in the fight against blood clots and reduce inflammation.
-The manufacturer's instructions recommend using drops three times a day, fifteen or twenty drops.
-A very popular tablet form is produced under the name "Esflazid" and is an effective analogue of the drops "Eskuzan".
+Such drugs have very high, proven effectiveness in combating the formation of blood clots and reduce inflammatory processes.
+The manufacturer's instructions recommend using the drops three times a day, fifteen or twenty drops.
+A very popular tablet form is produced under the name “Esflazide” and is an effective analogue of “Eskuzan” drops.

 How to make chestnut tincture (video)